PilotGtec/RepData_PeerAssessment1/PA1_template.md

 interval.with.max.steps <- steps.per.interval[which.max(steps.per.interval$steps),]$interval
 ```

-The interval with the maximum number of average steps in a day is 835, i.e. **the 168th 5min-interval has the most number of steps** with a mean of 206.1698 steps.
+The interval with the maximum number of average steps in a day is the **835th** with a mean of 206.1698 steps.

 ####Imputing missing values